-Helen runs a busy yoga studio with her friend and business partner, teaches weekly classes, runs retreats in Australia and abroad.
+Helen owns and manages a busy community yoga studio, runs her post graduate teacher training programme, teaches weekly classes and holds yoga retreats in Australia and abroad.
 As well as being mum to teenagers!

 “Living and teaching here on the beautiful Central Coast I feel I have come home.
 I am blessed and privileged to be able to raise my children by the ocean, to continue learning and to share my yoga experience.
 Yoga has been a huge part of my life for such a long time.
 Through my practise and teaching I have met so many wonderful and inspiring souls, discovered myself and I am truly excited and open to the journey ahead…follow your heart.’

 When Helen first moved to the Coast, her yoga business was named after her baby girl, Rose Isabella.
 Rose is still called all sorts of combinations of Bella Rose, Rosie Bella, Rosie toes etc and simply ‘ROSE’ if her mum is running out of patience!

 So ‘Bella Rose Yoga’ was inspired by Helen’s gorgeous daughter.
 As always, things change and evolve and the name became ‘Bella Mamma Yoga’ in honour of all the beautiful women Helen has met, and hopes to continue to meet, on this path.